pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 [this section in the editor in chief guide](editor-in-chief-guide.html#responding-to-out-of-scope-submissions) about how to respond.

-- `Archive` and `Version` within the editor checks for JOSS may be filled out at the end of the review.
-  * `Archive` refers to an archive created through a release.
-You can use zenodo to create this archive and provide the package with a citable DOI.
-If zenodo is used, please add the zenodo link here.
-  * `Version` refers to the final package version that was accepted by pyOpenSci.
-  This is the final version as presented after all feedback from the reviews has been considered and implemented.

 ```{note}
 PyOpenSci has a partnership with JOSS where packages that are in-scope for JOSS
 can be directly accepted into the JOSS ecosystem through the pyOpenSci review.